 The video call was a great challenge for Polish students - we ran it on 20th January, on the day when at our school a film about our school was being made (because of its 55th anniversary), the video call and the school exhibition about Wojtek are part of the film.

 What students love is writing letters to their peers and receiving the answers - all of them are extremely proud of themselves when they understand the received letters.
-That is why they not only started the correspondence but also have already started writing the answer letters.
+That is why they continued the correspondence for the whole school year.

 Together with English teachers we have prepared materials for a lesson about Wojtek - the lesson I carried only with Year 5 and 6 (because of the English vocabulary and grammar level).
 We invited the head teacher to our lesson and students tried to speak English talking about history of Wojtek and WW2.

 The added value of the project is contact with the author of the book "Wojtek the Bear.
 Polish War Hero" Aileen Orr.
-What we are going to to is to write a letter to her.
+Students wrote letters to her with some handmade bookmarks.
 What a challenge!

 Thank you for running the project with us.